-Learn about the role and responsibilities of Area Safety Coordinators in industrial (non-laboratory) facilities.
+Learn about the role of Area Safety Coordinators in campus facilities where hazardous materials or equipment or present.

 Important: Managers and supervisors remain accountable and ultimately responsible for workplace safety and compliance in areas under their control, even if they designate an Area Safety Coordinator.